mwburke/famolympics/_pages/scoring.md

 ## Judging

 A yearly commissioner can be nominated to plan the games, establish rules and identify *third-party independent*<sup>*</sup> judges.
-The first year's commissioner will be Matthew, and the commissioner will nominate the next commissioner for the following, who will also be Matthew.
+The first year's commissioner will be Matthew, and the commissioner will nominate the next commissioner for the following year, who will most likely also be Matthew.

 \* This is not true.